 Ensuring that you will be able to retain your independence is a top concern for many seniors when thinking about making the move to a retirement community.
 If you require some assistance with daily tasks, choosing an assisted living facility that will help you maintain your independence and privacy for longer, while still receiving the services you need to stay healthy and safe.
 If you are interested in making the move with a partner, but you and your partner have different needs, check to see if the retirement community you’re researching offers the ability for couples to only pay for the services they need (i.e. if one partner needs assisted living or memory care services but the other doesn’t).
 This will enable you to continue living together without encountering unnecessary costs.

 Even if you don’t currently require assistance to help you maintain your independence, and are looking at independent living options, it’s important to choose a retirement community that offers a full continuum of care.
 With this model of care, if your needs change you won’t have to leave the community to get the assistance you need.
 Another way retirement communities help seniors 55 years and up maintain their independence is by offering convenient on-campus amenities that are only a few steps away.
-From banking and shopping to church services, transportation services and more, opt for a campus that offers an array of choices tailored to your needs and wants.
+From shopping to church services, transportation services and more, opt for a campus that offers an array of choices tailored to your needs and wants.

 4. What kind of medical care is offered?